jhaywoo6/MachineLearning2024/README.md

 # MachineLearning2024
 # All code is ran on jupitor lab
 # For final report, LogisticRegressionMETASTOCK is the logistic regression model.
 NeuralNetworkMETASTOCK is the Neural Network.
 Please use my partners directory for his linear and nonlinear models.
 #To run the code, download and add it to your jupitor lab projects directory.
 Install any relavent libraries, and restart the kernel.
+Please contact me at jhaywoo6@uncc.edu if there are any issues running the code this way.